FazioNico/ipfs-upload-button/apps/docs/docs/intro.md

 ## Overview

-Customable Web Component button to upload files to IPFS.
+Customable Web Component button to upload files to [IPFS (Interplanetary File System)](https://ipfs.io/).

-@fazio/ipfs-upload-button is a library that allows you to upload files to IPFS from a web browser by using simple HTML elements.
+`@fazio/ipfs-upload-button` is a library that allows you to upload files to IPFS from a web browser by using simple HTML elements.

 ## Technology Stack